 West Virginia’s Will Grier earns Manning Award Quarterback of the Week

 Will Grier, a senior from West Virginia University, has been selected as the Manning Award Quarterback of the Week.
-He earns the win over seven other Manning Award Stars of the Week in the Allstate Sugar Bowl’s social media contest.
-This is Grier’s fifth win, the first coming when he played for Florida in 2015, then twice last season at WVU, and he was the winner of this season’s week one honor.
+He earns the win over seven other Manning Award Stars of the Week in the Allstate Sugar Bowl’s Facebook contest.
+Grier led the Mountaineers to a convincing 40-14 win over Tennessee.

 In its first 14 years, the Manning Award has recognized the top names in college football.
 It has honored quarterbacks from 12 different schools and from four different conferences.
 The Big 12 Conference (Mayfield, Vince Young, Colt McCoy and Robert Griffin III) joins the Southeastern Conference (Johnny Manziel, Cam Newton, JaMarcus Russell and Tim Tebow) and the Atlantic Coast Conference (Deshaun Watson twice, Matt Ryan and Jameis Winston) with four Manning Award winners each, while Texas is the only school with two different winners (McCoy and Young).